ozzcodes/My-Portfolio/README.md

 * Leadership.
 * Project management.
-* Data Analytics.
+* Data analytics.
 * Process improvement.

 ### Tech Skills

-* Software testing, debugging, and program development.
+* Software testing, debugging, program automation and program development
-* Fluent on Linux, macOS, and Windows 7/10.
+* Fluent on Linux, macOS, and Windows.
+* Git, Bash, Script, VBA, Web-development
 * Notable languages:
+  * Python, Java, C programming, HTML5, CSS
+Notable database experience:
-  * C programming, Python, Java, Ruby(including MariaDB, SQLite3, MongoDB frameworks)
+  * PostgreSQL, MySQL, MariaDB, SQLite3, MongoDB

 ### Education

-* M.C.S., Northeastern University, Computer Science - 2017 - Present.
+* M.C.S., Northeastern University, Computer Science - 2017 - 2018
-* B.S., Massachusetts Maritime Academy, International Business - 2013.
+* B.S., Massachusetts Maritime Academy, International Business - 2013

 ### Business Projects

 * Stood-up a start-up company's database system and automated reporting system
-* Created plans for managing customer freight in logistics industry with a Transportation Management System (TMS); worked with third party EDI and API contractors for a 'live' look at customers freight.
+* Created plans for managing customer freight in logistics industry with a Transportation Management System (TMS); worked with third party EDI and API contractors for a 'live' look at customers freight
+* Developed an employer's	internal intranet for operational purposes available to necessary employees, intranet included:
+  * Company customer's along with all their contact details and lead point of reference
+  * Assigned sales personnel to specific customers for references along with all business details
+* Developed proprietary website for customers to log-on and view current market rates for imported goods into the US, with the ability to compare employers capacity and rate availability with their current rates
+  * Website was developed using Python's Django web-framework

 ### Personal Projects

 * Created a malloc function library similar to that built into Linux packages
 * Recreated a 'cat' function also a popular command within the Linux terminal
-* Testing Suit for the DMTCP coordinator -> used to stress-test the PID namespacing implementation
+* Testing Suit for the DMTCP coordinator -> used to stress-test the PID name spacing implementation
-* Created interactive blog by adding the Bottle Python framework to MongoDB  - Blog site stores its data on a MongoDB dataset, while the Bottle framework is used for the interface and logic of the website.
+* Created interactive blog by adding the Bottle Python framework to MongoDB  - Blog site stores its data on a MongoDB dataset, while the Bottle framework is used for the interface and logic of the website
+* Created multiple game replica's using programming languages such as Python and Racket